Taxandria juniperina: Description

 Taxandria juniperina occurs mostly as an erect tree or shrub that usually grows to less than 10 m as a dense shrub but can grow up to 27 m in its native environment.
 It has fibrous brown bark that is a light red colour on the underside.
 It grows as a dense shrub in space or as a tall erect tree when part of a thicket.
 When the leaves and young stems are bruised they release a spicy perfume from which the plant is recognised to be a member of the family Myrtaceae.
 It is closely related to Leptospermum (Tea Tree).

 The tree has evergreen foliage with very narrow leaves, usually 7–13mm long and 0.3–1.5 mm wide.
-The flowers produced by T. juniperina occur between February to November and are described as upright whitish spikes.
+The flowers produced by T. juniperina occur between February and November and are described as upright whitish spikes.
 Each flower is white with some pink, 5 mm in diameter.